terraref/documentation/existing_data_standards.md

 ### International Plant Names Index (IPNI)

 http://www.ipni.org/

-A database of the names and associated basic bibliographical details of seed plants, ferns and lycophytes.
-Its goal is to eliminate the need for repeated reference to primary sources for basic bibliographic information about plant names.
+IPNI is a database of the names and associated basic bibliographical details of seed plants, ferns and lycophytes.
+It's goal is to eliminate the need for repeated reference to primary sources for basic bibliographic information about plant names.

 ### NCBI Taxonomy

 http://www.ncbi.nlm.nih.gov/taxonomy

 A curated classification and nomenclature for all of the organisms in the public sequence databases that represents about 10% of the described species of life on the planet.
 Taxonomy recommended by MIAPPE.

 ## Ontologies

 ### Agronomy Ontology (AGRO)

 The Agronomy Ontology “describes agronomic practices, agronomic techniques, and agronomic variables used in agronomic experiments.”
 It is intended as a complementary ontology to the Crop Ontology (CO).
 Variables are selected out of the International Consortium for Agricultural Systems Applications (ICASA) vocabulary and a mapping between AgrO and ICASA is in progress.
 AgrO is intended to work with the existing ontologies including ENVO, UO, PATO, IAO, and CHEBI.
 It will be part of an Agronomy Management System and fieldbook modeled on the CGIAR Breeding Management System to capture agronomic data.

 See also:
 <small>